gitmachtl/scripts/SPO_Pledge_Catalyst_Registration.md

 ./jcli key to-public < catalyst-vote.sk > catalyst-vote.pkey
 ```

-You have generated the secret- and the public-voting key, we use them now in the next step.
+You have generated the secret- and the public-voting key, we use them now in the next steps.

 ## Generate the signed voting registration